Day-by-Day / May 7, 1804

-Privates John Colter and Moses Reed deliver a letter to William Clark from Meriwether Lewis in St. Louis informing Clark that his commission is for second lieutenant—not the captaincy originally promised.
-Clark has the barge loaded to make ready their imminent departure up the Missouri.
+Privates John Colter and Moses Reed deliver a letter to William Clark that informs him that his commission is for second lieutenant—not the captaincy originally promised.
+The enlisted men are loading the barge barge to make ready their imminent departure up the Missouri.

 I Load the boat all day, a fair Day Mr. Rumsey ride a public horse to St Louis